e-rojas/oop-mathGame/README.md

 # oop-mathGame
- OOP math game questionare using javaScript and nodeJS
+ OOP math game questionare using javaScript and nodeJS and readline.